Cyber City Oedo 808: Reception

-Critical reception of Cyber City Oedo 808 has been generally positive, and has received a cult following over the years.
+Critical reception of Cyber City Oedo 808 has been generally positive, and has received a cult following over the years, with some critics hailing it as one of the greatest cyberpunk anime series of all time.

 Jonathan H. Kantor of Looper.com ranked it as one of the "12 Best Cyberpunk Anime Movies", regarding it to have "elevated the genre through gripping storytelling and exceptionally well-written characters."
-Hemanth Kissoon of Filmulation.com reviewed the series in 2007, saying that the series "was released 17 years ago, yet still stands up as a gripping take on Japan’s potential future."

-Stig Høgset of THEM Anime Reviews gave the series a rating of 4 out of 5 stars, with his only criticism being very little character development.
-He states that the series “rounds off a nicely paced trilogy of stories starring an intriguing cast of different characters and set in a gray, leaden metropolis.
-It goes from action-filled to conspiringly suspenseful and ends with a legendary battle ballet culminating in a beautiful and melancholy ending.”
+Hemanth Kissoon of Filmulation.com reviewed the series in 2007, saying that the series "was released 17 years ago, yet still stands up as a gripping take on Japan's potential future."
+Stig Høgset of THEM Anime Reviews gave the series a rating of 4 out of 5 stars, with his only criticism revolving around the small amount of character development.
+He states that the series "rounds off a nicely paced trilogy of stories starring an intriguing cast of different characters and set in a gray, leaden metropolis.
+It goes from action-filled to conspiringly suspenseful and ends with a legendary battle ballet culminating in a beautiful and melancholy ending."
+Comic Book Resources listed Cyber City Oedo 808 as the tenth greatest cyberpunk anime series of all time, stating that the series "allows viewers to fully appreciate its striking visuals, fast-paced action, and predictable yet riveting narrative developments.
+Regrettably, the short runtime will undeniably leave fans wanting more, especially in the character exploration department."
+GameRant listed Cyber City Oedo 808 as the 16th best cyberpunk anime of all time out of a list of 22, stating that its themes give it a "tantalizing cyberpunk premise" which makes it "a fun series to get into."